C0PEP0D/otto/README.md

 **OTTO** uses [Sphinx](http://www.sphinx-doc.org/en/stable/) for documentation and is made available online [here](https://otto-c0pep0d.readthedocs.io/en/latest/).
-To build the html version of the docs locally, go to the `docs` directory and use:
+To build the html version of the documentation locally, go to the `docs` directory and use:

 ```bash
 make html